 During development, we split the team each week into 2 squads, each responsible for the development of one minigame.
 This gave us a real sense of ownership on the project, and gave us time for polish.

 We also had to familiarize with VR as a platform, and spent a lot of time to experiment.
 We roughly have 2 discarded minigames for every minigame in the final build.

-The game was developed between October 2017 and March 2018, and will be reseased on Steam on March 2019, for free.
+The game was developed between October 2017 and March 2018, and is now available on Steam, for free.

 What I did

 - Writing design and technical documentation